toniahong/gitlesson3/lesson3_2.md

 # this is my secend line of code on master branch
 # hello world!
-# this is my second line of code on master branch hello
+# this is my second line of code on master branch hello on master